Musi95/sys-GRID0/README.md

 ## where sys-zerotier is at right now

 The whole point of this was to make native LAN play work over the internet without needing a PC relay or another console sitting on the same network.
-We have reached that point, and it has worked in actual matches.
+I have reached that point, and it has worked in actual matches.

-Here is what is working at the moment:
+Heres what it does pretty much:

-- ZeroTier runs as a Horizon sysmodule, joins a network, keeps its identity and managed IP, and survives normal sleep and wake.
+ZeroTier runs as a Horizon sysmodule, joins a network, keeps its identity and managed IP, and survives normal sleep and wake.

-- The virtual IPv4 side handles ARP, IPv4, UDP and ICMP.
-The host tests are at 76/76, with fuzz testing of the packet path as well.
-- The `bsd:u` and `nifm:u` MITMs are doing their job.
-LAN discovery and game sockets can be sent through ZeroTier while ordinary Switch networking keeps working too.
+For Lan compatible games, theres two MITM's bundled with this sysmodule, one for bsd related requests and one for nifm, in actual english, these grab the lan packets, and tell your game
-- Mario Kart 8 Deluxe, Splatoon 2 and Splatoon 3 have all managed LAN play over ZeroTier with Switch and Ryujinx players.
-The other games in the whitelist are ready for people to try and report back on.
+"Hey broadcast over the ZeroTier ip!".
+Currently I have tested Mario Kart 8 Deluxe, Splatoon 2 and Splatoon 3 which have all managed LAN play over
+ZeroTier with Switch and Ryujinx players.
+Theres a whitelist coded in so that the sysmodule only picks up lan compatible games, however I dont know if they all work... which brings me to the next point.

-- There is now a proper Ultrahand overlay.
-It shows the current status, lets a user pick a saved network or type the entire 16-digit network ID, applies a network change without rebooting, and has switches for the sysmodule, BSD, NIFM and detailed logging.
+ There is a Ultrahand overlay ui.
+It shows the current status, lets a user pick a saved network or type the entire 16-digit network ID, applies a network change without rebooting, and has switches for the sysmodule, BSD, NIFM and detailed logging, these logs get placed in /config/sys-zerotier and should a game crash upon trying to initialize lan, can be combined with the crash report and dump inside /atmosphere/crash_reports. (therefore im leaving other game tests to anyone who uses this, and will fix whenever i can.
+Though being truthful, working on this has been so fun I may just continue fixing games myself.)
-- New installs turn on the sysmodule and both MITMs automatically.

    Saved networks live in `/config/sys-zerotier/networks.ini`, so an update does not wipe them out.
-- A lot of memory work and logging cleanup has gone into keeping the module alive on real hardware.
-The larger BSD/NIFM logs are optional; the normal build keeps the small boot, status and uplink logs running.

 ## current limitations